12A and 80G Registration

 Step 5: Examine and Assess

-The tax authority will examine your application when it is received to ensure that your NGO satisfies the requirements for Section 12A/80G registrations.
+The tax authority will review your application when they receive it.
+They want to make sure your NGO meets the requirements for Section 12A/80G registrations.
 To verify compliance and authenticity, they could occasionally audit the operations and financial records of your company.

 Step 6: Registration or Revocation